intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

     a vote of the RSAB is taken.
 If at least three voting members vote YES, the proposal is approved.

+13. If the proposal is not approved, it is returned to the RSWG.
+The RSWG can then consider making further changes.

-13. When a proposal is approved, a notification is sent to the community, and the document enters the queue for publication as an RFC within the Editorial Stream.
+14. If the proposal is approved, a notification is sent to the community, and the document enters the queue for publication as an RFC within the Editorial Stream.

-14. Policies may take effect immediately upon approval by the RSAB and before publication of the relevant RFC, unless the IETF LLC objects pending resolution of resource or contract issues.
+15. Policies may take effect immediately upon approval by the RSAB and before publication of the relevant RFC, unless the IETF LLC objects pending resolution of resource or contract issues.